To get your glasses “beer glass clean,” follow these steps:

 Your pint of cold lager has CO2 added to it either at the brewery or at the pump as it’s being pulled, which makes it fizzy.
 However as the lager heats up in the pub, aided by your warm hand as you drink it, it can’t hold so much CO2 in solution and so becomes flat.

 Many websites recommend using white vinegar to clean glass, but in my opinion, this should not extend to beer glasses (or any glass that you would drink from).
 Firstly, it is unnecessary.
 Using the method above is more than enough to get your beer glasses clean.

-How can you tell if a beer glass is dirty?
+How can you tell if glass is dirty?